FOUR KEY PILLARS

 Bridge has reduced the management fee it collects from its Workforce and Affordable Housing strategy to fund the Bridge Community Enhancement Initiative (“BCEI”) – comprised of dedicated social programs focused on empowering, educating and improving the daily lives of residents to build vibrant, thriving communities across Bridge target markets nationwide.

 Our human capital is our most valuable asset.
 We embrace and encourage our employees’ differences in age, color, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, political affiliation, race, religion, sexual orientation, veteran status, and other characteristics that make our employees unique.
+The Bridge Diversity, Equity and Inclusion Committee is comprised of members representing diverse views, work and life experiences, and roles and responsibilities across the firm.

 Bridge Women’s Network